muckelba/PogoStats/README.md

 ### SSL

 You may want to secure Grafana with a proper reverse proxy and SSL.
 You can achieve that by adding a reverse proxy container to the `docker-stack.yml`, using Traefik or use a classic reverse proxy on your Docker host system.
+Make sure that you are adjusting the Grafana settings in the env file.
+The port can changed to `127.0.0.1:3000:3000` since Grafana should only be accessable via the proxy and not on its original port.
+Learn more [here](https://grafana.com/docs/grafana/v4.5/installation/behind_proxy/#running-grafana-behind-a-reverse-proxy).

 ### Home Dashboard